lotusengine/documentation/pages/dev/workflows.md

 ## Creating keys

 Keys are simply tokens in the UUIDv1 format (ex: 9e9c72b0-d8c9-11e9-aca6-d7f551bd8a12).
-You can generate them yourself (online)[https://www.uuidgenerator.net/version1] or on MacOS/\*nix using the `uuidgen` command.
+You can generate them yourself [online](https://www.uuidgenerator.net/version1)or on MacOS/\*nix using the `uuidgen` command.

 ```shell
 $ uuidgen